henrique-m-ribeiro/framework-v6-mvp/replit.md

 - ✅ Interactive map with **140 geocoded territories** (100% coverage)
 - ✅ Proximity search with configurable radius (10-500km)
 - ✅ **700 economic indicators** (5 years of data for all 140 territories)
+- ✅ **414 social indicators** (3 years of REAL data for all 139 municipalities)
+- ✅ Territory selector with auto-selection logic (type changes automatically update territory)
 - ✅ Export to PDF via browser print dialog
 - ✅ Responsive design with mobile support